mikhail-rodin/OpticScripts/README.md

 + `sph2xcyl.seq`, `sph2ycyl.seq` - convert surfaces M..N into X or Y cylinders
 + `apertures.seq` - auto set hard apertures (rectangular if element is not rotationally symmetric).
++ `efl_curv_solve.seq` - set up a solve that makes the last element's rear curvature maintain an image-space NA corresponding to the desired EFL of the whole lens or its rear subsystem (useful for things like tube lenses or relays).

 ### Optimization

 + `wtz.seq` - matrix of optimization weigths for each field at every zoom position

   All field weights for a given zoom position can be scaled at once with `in wtz [z] [multiplier]` - `wtz.seq` acts like a 'missing' WTZ command would've acted.

++ `collimate.seq` - attain a collimated beam in the specified airspace by varying up to 4 airspace thicknesses.

 ### Fields setup
 + `fields_diag.seq` - N equal-area field rings